The asymptotic expansion of the spacetime metric at the event horizon

 coincide.
-We know that the initial data coincide on $\V_p$ and $\V_q$.
-It thus follows by Theorem \ref{thm: main uniqueness} that the resulting spacetimes are isometric in a neighbourhood of any point on the horizon.
+We know that the data $(\H, \s, V)$ coincide on $\tilde \H_p$ and $\tilde \H_q$.
+It thus follows by Theorem \ref{thm: main uniqueness formal} that the resulting spacetimes are isometric in a neighborhood of any point on the horizon.
 This isometry is explicitly given by the null time function, which means that the isometry is the identity map

-In other words, the metrics coincide and $g$ is well-defined.
+In other words, the metrics coincide and $g$ and $W$ are well-defined.
 This concludes the proof. \end{proof}

 \begin{bibdiv} \begin{biblist}

 \bib{AIK2010}{article}{ author={Alexakis, S.}, author={Ionescu, A. D.}, author={Klainerman, S.}, title={Hawking's local rigidity theorem without analyticity}, journal={Geom.
 Funct.
 Anal.}, volume={20}, date={2010}, number={4}, pages={845--869}, }